bbbradsmith/hatariB/README.md

   * If *IPF* support is enabled, an *M3U* playlist can also be used to load the *RAW* format supported by that library.
 I kept it out of the associated file types list because I have not yet encountered dumps in this format.
   * Though the on-screen keyboard is available in [several language layouts](https://tho-otto.de/keyboards/), for your physical keyboard there aren't any direct configuration options, currently.
 RetroArch ignores the OS keyboard layout, and [all keys report as-if in US layout](https://github.com/libretro/RetroArch/issues/13838) (e.g. German Z reports as RETROK_y).
 Because of this, if you pick a TOS that matches your keyboard language, the mappings are likely to be mostly compatible.
 Otherwise, if you need finer control of the mapping, RetroArch's *Input* settings can be used to remap individual keys.
   * The *CPU Clock Rate* setting is only applied at boot/reset.
 It cannot be changed on-the-fly like in stand-alone Hatari.

-Possible Future Tasks:
-* Netplay seems to work but the large savestate size seems to cause delays.
-Is there some way to mitigate this?
-The savestate seems to have coherent data locations, at least, though games often rewrite large portions of the system RAM every frame.
-* Falcon microphone support?
-Need to find relevant Falcon software to test against.
-* Printer emulation?
-Probably a pipe dream, as I can't think of a good way to handle it.
-Maybe a secondary graphical page display, and saving a PNG image to the saves folder after?
-* RS232 doesn't seem possible to support via Libretro, though maybe there is a way to work around this.

 ## History